JMiller7334/Python-NutritionTracker/README.md

 # Python-NutritionTracker
 ## Project Description
-College Project: A nutrition tracker.
-Takes user inputs, saves, and displays daily nutritional values.
+College Project: A nutrition tracker: Takes user inputs, saves, and displays daily nutritional values.
  * Simply run the .exe file to execute the program
- * Code is can be viewed in the NutritionTracker.py files
+ * Code can be viewed in the NutritionTracker.py files

 ## Additional Info